MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

     action: ALLOW
 ```

-To explicitly allow all API, RSS and ActivityPub requests.
 You should also switch the store backend to something different from the default in-memory one.
-If you want to use a local Bolt database, by using the `bbolt` package ([see alternatives](https://anubis.techaro.lol/docs/admin/policies#storage-backends)) change the `store` section to the following (in `mbin.botPolicies.yaml`):
+If you want to use a local Bolt database, by using the `bbolt` package ([see alternatives](https://anubis.techaro.lol/docs/admin/policies#storage-backends)), change the `store` section to the following (in `mbin.botPolicies.yaml`):

 ```yaml
 store: